ApolloAuto/apollo/docs/quickstart/apollo_2_0_quick_start.md

    well as some corresponding modules cannot be brought up.)
    ![](images/dreamview_module_controller.png)

-3. Make sure the vehicle is in a good state which is safe to enter auto mode.
+3. Go back to **Tasks** tab.
+Make sure the vehicle is in a good state which is safe to enter auto mode.
 Click the "Start Auto" button, then it will drive you there!
    ![](images/dreamview_start_auto.png)